Icey67/Lenovo-IdeaPad-S145-15IWL-OpenCore-EFI/README.md

 # Lenovo-IdeaPad-S145-15IWL-OpenCore-EFI
-This is an EFI built with OpCore-Simplify for my laptop to run macOS 13.7.4
+This is an EFI built with OpCore-Simplify for my laptop to run macOS 13.7.4 (and now macOS 15.5)

 # Disclaimer
 ### DO NOT USE THIS IN A PRODUCTION ENVIRONMENT!
 Hackintoshes are known for instability and breaking over time, I cannot guarantee that this EFI works with your system flawlessly.